 Tsvi Gal is Head of Enterprise Technology Services (Infrastructure) at Memorial Sloan Kettering Cancer Center.

-He is formerly CTO at Morgan Stanley, where he was responsible for constructing an industry-leading, evolutionary architecture competitively positioned both on the buy side (asset management) and on the sell side (investment banking) for future growth through innovation, processing scale, and efficiency.
+Prior to MSKCC, Mr. Gal was CTO of Morgan Stanley, where he was responsible for constructing an industry-leading, evolutionary architecture competitively positioned both on the buy side (asset management) and on the sell side (investment banking) for future growth through innovation, processing scale, and efficiency.

-Gal is a Computer Science graduate of Rutgers University and holds an M.B.A. from Golden Gate University.
-He is the author of Distributed Computing Management and is on the Board of Directors at Expand, Cardean University, MobileSec, Dati, and also serves as an advisor to the president of Rutgers University.
+Mr. Gal is a Computer Science graduate of Rutgers University and holds an M.B.A. from Golden Gate University.
+He is the author of Distributed Computing Management and is on the Board of Directors at Expand, Cardean University, MobileSec, Dati, and also serves as an Advisor to the President of Rutgers University.